andreahergert/portfolio/README.md

 - [Tests](#tests)
 - [Questions](#questions)

+## User Story:
+AS AN employer looking for candidates with experience building single-page applications

+I WANT to view a potential employee's deployed React portfolio of work samples

+SO THAT I can assess whether they're a good candidate for an open position

 ## Description:
 This is my portfolio that shows information about myself, examples of my applications, contact info, and resume.
 It was created using React and it utilizes bootstrap.

+## Installation
+- Download it through Github
+- Run npm i in terminal to install packages

 ## Usage: